How to beat the chair hogs on your cruise ship

 Matt Hochberg

 Commonly referred to as "chair hogs", it's an unfortunate occurrence on cruise ships (and to be fair, many hotels and resorts as well).
-Basically, some people will leave their belongings on one or more loungers near the pool, and then disappear for hours before every using them.
+Basically, some people will leave their belongings on one or more loungers near the pool, and then disappear for hours before ever using them.

 All is not lost if you want to get a chair by the pool on your Royal Caribbean cruise.
-While we could complain about the issue occurring in the first place, I think the more practical solution is give you a way to beat the problem.
+While we could complain about the issue occurring in the first place, I think the more practical solution is to give you a way to beat the problem.

 Brilliance of the Seas Live Blog - Day 3 - Sea Day | Royal Caribbean Blog